Koong Laboratory

 Areas of Research

-The major focus of the Koong Laboratory is to investigate hypoxia regulated signaling pathways that contribute to tumor growth and resistance to anti-cancer therapy.
+The major focus of the Koong Laboratory is to investigate tumor microenvironment, especially hypoxia-regulated signaling pathways that contribute to tumor growth and resistance to anti-cancer therapy.

 Our Research

-His clinical interest is in the treatment of gastrointestinal malignancies, particularly pancreatic cancer.
+Combination of mutant KRAS/pan-RAS inhibition with RT in pancreatic cancer treatment: Dr. Koong's clinical interest is in the treatment of gastrointestinal malignancies, particularly pancreatic cancer (pancreatic ductal adenocarcinoma, or PDAC).
 He has pioneered the use of stereotactic body radiotherapy (SBRT) or stereotactic ablative radiotherapy (SABR) for pancreatic cancer.
-The translational focus of the Koong Laboratory is to identify cancer biomarkers that facilitate clinical decision making.
+The translational focus of the Koong Laboratory is to identify cancer biomarkers that facilitate clinical decision making, as well as more effective therapeutic strategies to improve SBRT.
+More recently, we have been testing the combination of mutant KRAS/pan-RAS inhibitors in clinical development with SBRT in pre-clinical PDAC models.

 -